Did Branwell Brontë really die standing up?

 The setup: Branwell Brontë was hired to tutor the children of a wealthy clergyman, Mr. Edmund Robinson.
 “Mr. Robinson was an elderly invalid with a youngish wife and Branwell, though she was seventeen years older than he, fell in love with her and she with him.”

 Mr. Robinson discovered the affair and ordered his wife never to see Branwell Brontë again.
 Branwell, despairing, turned to booze and opium.

-But!
-The clergyman died.
+But wait!
+The clergyman died!
 Branwell was given sudden hope that he would be reunited with his lover — until a letter from her arrived the next day, begging him to stay away forever.
 The old man had arranged it that she would lose her new fortune and the custody of her children if she saw him even once.

 Maugham describes what happened next:

 Branwell proceeded to drink himself to death.
 When he knew the end was come, wanting to die standing, he insisted upon getting up.
 He had only been in bed a day.
 [His sister] Charlotte was so upset that she had to be led away, but her father, Anne and Emily looked on while he rose to his feet and after a struggle that lasted twenty minutes died, as he wished, standing.

 Yowza!
 Maugham doesn’t explain why anyone might want to die on his feet.
 Branwell Brontë was later said to be set on demonstrating “the power of the human will.”
 Perhaps he was remembering the Roman emperor Vespasian, who was reported by Suetonius to have said “An emperor ought to die standing” and then died while attempting to get up.